c4pt000/self-drying-air-sink/README.md

 ```
 Bathroom sink can self air dry itself
+Just with the counter top of the sink
  randomly every 10 minutes when either
  the bathroom is empty with no motion in
  the bathroom with a motion sensor as an